sachinkumanache/Ecommerce_Web/README.md

 ## Collaboration & Timeline
 - This project was completed in 4 days.
-- Tools used: GitHub (version control & collaboration), Zoom (team meetings), YouTube (video presentation)
+- Tools used: GitHub (version control & collaboration), Zoom (video presentation)

 ---
-> Built by Sachin Kumanache and team
+> Built by Sachin Kumanache